Scalable quantum error mitigation for dynamical decoupling: Acknowledgments

 Note that we can always add $E$ as the first column of the matrix, so finally we have $2^{m}$ elements.
 At this point, all the elements are still mutually orthogonal; equivalently, they are linearly independent.
 Therefore, the number of rows of the matrix (dimension of the present vector space) must be larger than or equal to the number of columns (dimension of the set of linearly independent vectors).
 Finally, we have:

 The complexity of CPC is at least $2^{m}$.
-The construction of CPC in Section 2.2.1 is optimal.

-\textbf{Experimental Consideration:} While theoretically setting the first pulse's phase to $E$ suffices, practical implementations often phase cycling the first pulse as $ $ to eliminate baseline drift.
+The construction of CPC in Section 2.2.1 is optimal. \\ \textbf{Experimental Consideration:} While theoretically setting the first pulse's phase to $E$ suffices, practical implementations often phase cycling the first pulse as $ $ to eliminate baseline drift.
 This is actually a combination of CPC and two-step phase cycling (TPC).
 Fortunately, we can now set the first inversion pulse's phase to be $E$ because it does not cause any unwanted signal if we neglect anti-echoes.
-So, the complexity is still $2^m$.
+So, the complexity is still $2^m$. \\ \textbf{Two-step phase cycling:} TPC involves two quantum circuits that differ only in phase of the first $\pi/2$ pulse; one uses a $\pi_x/2$ pulse and the other uses $\pi_{-x}/2$ pulse.
+Subtracting the results of these two circuits effectively cancels baseline drift.
+For experiments on single trapped ion, superconducting qubits, and NV centers in diamond, an extra $\pi/2$ pulse is applied before measuring population distribution.
+In this case, phase cycling the final $\pi/2$ pulse also suffices.

-\subsection{Hadamard phase cycling (HPC)}
+\subsubsection{Hadamard phase cycling (HPC)}

 Since CPC has exponential complexity $\mathcal{O}(2^{m})$, it is meaningful to design a good approximate phase cycling matrix that eliminates as many unwanted signals as possible while maintaining as low complexity as possible.
-Here, we show that regarding IDD-$m$ sequences, HPC has only linear complexity $\mathcal{O}(m)$ while canceling out more than $98\%$ unwanted signals for $m>16$.
+Here, we show that regarding IDD-$m$ sequences, HPC has only linear complexity $\mathcal{O}(m)$ while canceling out more than $98\%$ unwanted signals for $m>16$. \\ \textbf{Sylvester's construction of Hadamard matrix}: Hadamard matrix is a square matrix of elements $+1$ and $-1$, where any two columns of the matrix are orthogonal: $H^{T}H=nI$.
+Mathematicians suspect that any Hadamard matrix of order $4n$ always exists, where $n$ is an integer.
+This Hadamard conjecture remains unproved, but there exist many methods to construct Hadamard matrix.
+Here, we use Sylvester's method to construct Hadamard matrix of order $2^{n}$: